Biomedical Sciences, M.S.

 - Undergraduate cumulative GPA of 3.0 or higher recommended and MCAT scores (unofficial upon application; official before program completion)

-- Essay detailing why you want to pursue a career in osteopathic medicine and/or how can this program help reach your goals and what can you add to the program.
+- Essay detailing why you want to pursue a career in osteopathic medicine and/or how can this program help you reach your goals and what can you add to the program

 In order to receive the Master of Science in Biomedical Sciences degree, students must: